bradleymize/sd-image-catalog/README.md

 Angular application for cataloguing / indexing images for Stable Diffusion

 # Pre-requisites
-- Node 18 installed and/or Docker
+- Docker

 # Development
-If Node is not installed but Docker is, run either `nodeDevEnv.bat` if using Windows, or `nodeDevEnv.sh` if using Linux
+- In one terminal run either `nodeDevEnv.bat` if using Windows, or `nodeDevEnv.sh` if using Linux
+- `cd server`
+- `npm run dev` - Starts the server in development mode
+- In another terminal run `docker exec -it sd-image-catalog /bin/bash`
+- `cd app`
+- If using windows, `npm run watch-win`, if using Linux `npm run watch`

 # Running
 If Node is installed locally, run `ng serve` and access via http://localhost:4200